Pool characteristics

 • Usage ratio is a share of cluster resources currently consumed by the operation or pool: all the running operation or pool jobs.
 The usage ratio sum of all operations can be larger than one, since operations can consume different resources, while the share is calculated by the dominant resource.

 • Starving is a flag indicating whether the operation is starving.
-If there is a starving operation, the scheduler will try to abort the jobs of non-starving operations: make preemption to start the jobs of this operation.
+If there is a starving operation, the scheduler will attempt to abort the jobs of non-starving operations by performing preemption to start the jobs of that operation.

 • Demand ratio is a characteristic that shows the share of all cluster resources that an operation or pool needs to complete computation.